kwonus/Quelle-Obsolete/Clarity-Syntax.md

 x = 1 + y = 2 + z = 3

-because *set* is the default verb for PERSISTENCE and PERSISTENCE segments are auto-detected by the presence of an equals sign.
+because *set* is the default verb for CONTROL and CONTROL segments are auto-detected by the presence of an equals sign.
 Only the *set* and *find* verbs can be auto-detected.
 Therefore these two segments would both be be autodetected as *find*:

 beginning God + word flesh